zlnga1001/Stocktrading/README.md

 ## I use Replit to build this project
-This is my small project in order to practice using React as a beginner.
+This is my small project in order to practice using Reactjs as a beginner.
 This project is built in one week, with a reference from youtube's freecodeCamp

 ## Running React on Repl.it